sleepymalc/pbb.wtf/content/posts/Me/index.md

 One thing to note is that, in Umich, the courses with course number up to 4xx are in principle designed for *undergraduate student*, while higher level (5xx and up) are for *graduated student* instead.
 Though one may expect graduate-level courses will be very gentle on grading, but it turns out that this is not the case in four of courses above, which totally screwed up my grade.

-Turns out that those two math courses is not only for graduated student, but also for *preparing qualifying exams*.
+In particular, those two math courses is not only for graduated student, but also for *preparing qualifying exams*.
 You may ask, "*Ok, then what?*" The thing is, I'm awful at taking exams, and I'll need extra time to practice these exam-oriented problems.
 But with other hardcore CS courses, I hadn't been able to do this in any chance...
 So, without any *miracle*, I screwed up on math exams, tragically.

 However, it turns out that although I'm able to finish all CS courses strong since they're all project, or at least homework oriented, rather than exam oriented (although both EECS 545 and EECS 598-008 decide